BioSimLabUB/biosimlabub.github.io/_news/2023_Dec_Hiranmay_Samia_join.md

 related_posts: false
 ---

-Delighted to welcome **TWO** new members joining the lab :tada: Hiranmay (who will join us as a first ever postdoc) and Samia (as a new grad student)!
+Delighted to welcome **TWO** new members joining the lab :tada: Hiranmay (who will join us as the first ever postdoc) and Samia (as a new grad student)!
 Cannot wait for all the science coming out of them!